Red Team: Building 682, 1st Floor

 You may book a Follow-Up appointment in person at the Family Medicine Reception desk after your appointment (you may also do this for same-day appointments).
 Follow-up appointments can also be booked using the appointment line number, 433-2778, at the voice prompt, press 1, then 2.

 - Parents with children other than the patient being seen are strongly encouraged to find temporary child care while the appointed child or parent is being seen in the clinic.
 Child care is available by appt only through YMCA @ Schofield pediatrics clinic call 808-433-8410.
 A $5 flat fee (cash or check) per child is due at time of drop-off.

 - Parents arriving with children for their own appointment will be asked to reschedule any appointment which requires the parent to disrobe or limits parental ability to supervise their children.

 - Please call and cancel your appointment if you are not going to make your appointment time, even if it is the same day.
 This will allow another patient to utilize your appointment time.

 - MEDCOM standard is to address concerns, comments, and compliments at the lowest level.
-To facilitate this contact the Head Nurse, NCOIC, or Team Leader in the area.
+To facilitate this contact the Head Nurse, NCOIC, or Team Leader in

 - Go to http://ice.disa.mil/